 1. Aim to save.

 All students know, getting creative with money is required learning on campus.
 Make an effort to prep your own meals when you can.
-Sure, hectic schedules can make it tough, but you’ll be surprised by how much you can save.
+Yes, hectic schedules can make this tough, but you’ll be surprised by how much you can save.

 The same goes for beverages, especially coffee.
 Let’s say you grab a cup a day from the local café for $4.00.
 Five drinks a week times 52 weeks equates to $1,040 a year spent on coffee.
 Compare this to brewing your own at home, which costs about 16 to 18 cents per cup.
 You can find a second-hand coffee maker for pennies on the dollar at thrift stores.